 - REBT is a set of techniques to improve the way we think, and the way we feel.
 It consists in disputing “awfulizing” thoughts, and replacing them with more upbeat, as well as more realistic thinking

-About the Author: Albert Ellis (September 27, 1913 – July 24, 2007) was an American psychologist who developed Rational Emotive Behavior Therapy (REBT).
-He is also generally considered one of the originators and early proponent of cognitive-behavioral therapies (CBT).
+Albert Ellis (September 27, 1913 – July 24, 2007) was an American psychologist who developed Rational Emotive Behavior Therapy (REBT).
+He is also generally considered one of the originators and early proponents of cognitive-behavioral therapies (CBT).

 He is also the author of “How to Keep People from Pushing Your Buttons“.